Website & Spektrix Integration

-Having recently been appointed as their creative agency, we knew the timeframe to design, build and launch a new website and introduce a new brand was going to be tighter than an actor’s gusset on a hot day, but we like a challenge.
+Having recently been appointed as their creative agency, we knew the time frame to design, build and launch a new website and introduce a new brand was going to be tighter than two coats of paint, but we like a challenge.

 Primarily the requirement for the new Mercury Theatre website had to allow them more control over the content, giving them access to more options and specifically allowing them to include media rich content such as video.
 Naturally, like all of our websites, it had to work responsively as well.

 “We asked you to completely re-build our site in under 10 weeks.
 You finished it with time to spare.
 Flexible and talented!”Robin Cantrill-Fenwick, Director of Communications

 With a brief overview of the sitemap, we began with a wireframe design showing how the navigation and content will roughly be displayed, specifically on mobile and desktop.